BatFaceWayne/DeGauss/README.md

 ```
 ### Dataset processing
 Note: The camera poses in [HyperNeRF](https://github.com/google/hypernerf) are rather inaccurate, as pointed out in [previous work](https://github.com/CVMI-Lab/SC-GS).
 Therefore we adopted colmap for pose estimation and only used this dataset for qualitative comparison.
-You could find the example of perpared Vrig-cheicken scene [here](https://drive.google.com/file/d/1BoWvcSuQlGLdaO8iQIPuJFhiL1RldYhs/view?usp=drive_link).
+You could find the example of prepared Vrig-cheicken scene [here](https://drive.google.com/file/d/1BoWvcSuQlGLdaO8iQIPuJFhiL1RldYhs/view?usp=drive_link).

 ### Todo
 - release detailed scripts pre-processing aria datasets.